 Twenty Master Class Conductors serve as volunteer directors for the workshop sessions with Professor Eichenberger.
 Conductors choose the octavo they wish to rehearse from the workshop octavo packet.
 Several opportunities to rehearse the choir are guided by Rod's constructive feedback with suggestions and demonstrations on how to apply more efficient and effective rehearsal and conducting techniques.
 The 20 Master Class Conductors conduct their chosen music at the Friday recital/concert.

 Inquiries about being placed on the Master Class Conductor list should be made at or before the time of registration.
 A nominal fee of $40 will be collected for the the master class.
-To be added to the list of Master Conductors, click here.
+To request to be added to the list of Master Conductors, click here.

 Certificates for 30-contact hours are presented to all participants.
 Undergraduate and graduate credit is available through George Fox University.
 Special enrollment requirements will be sent to applicants via email after completing the Online Workshop Registration Form.
 George Fox University Registration forms and materials will be provided at the Workshop.